viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 What is happening here?
 The XADC auxiliary input, which has an acquisition time of 540 ns, precisely digitized a signal <ins>after</ins> AAF, which has a settling time of 15.17 μs.
 The XADC is, of course, unable to "see" the actual input signal <ins>before</ins> the AAF.

-I mentioned before that the settling time of 15.17 μs allows for a 65.9 kHz theoretical sampling rate.
-This is what [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) says.
-Let's see in the following figure what would happen if I mindlessly followed XAPP795's advice and used 65.9 ksps instead of 1 Msps.
+Let's show in the following figure what would happen if I mindlessly interpreted the circuit's settling time of 15.17 μs as a period of sampling rate (i.e., 65.9 kHz sampling frequency).

 <img src="pictures\Cora_Z7_stair_signal_reading_simulation.png">